Alaska Native Claims Settlement Act: Government negotiations and policy

 With major petroleum dollars on the line, pressure mounted to achieve a definitive legislative resolution at the federal level.
 In 1971, the Alaska Native Claims Settlement Act was signed into law by President Nixon.
 It abrogated Native claims to aboriginal lands except those that are the subject of the law.
 In return, Natives retained up to 44 e6acre of land and were paid $963 million.
 The land and money were to be divided among regional, urban, and village tribal corporations established under the law, often recognizing existing leadership.

-Alaskan officials were originally divided on the bill, though by 1970, with Interior Secretary Walter Hickel, Governor William Egan, Representative Nick Begich & Senators Ted Stevens & Mike Gravel all backing the bill, the opposition died down.
+Alaskan officials were originally divided on the bill, though by 1970, with Interior Secretary Wally Hickel, Governor William A. Egan, Representative Nick Begich Sr. and Senators Ted Stevens and Mike Gravel all backing the bill, the opposition died down.
 Stevens was particularly strongminded, and was key in the bill's passage.
 Stevens, a freshman Senator for most of the fight, would later remark:

 ANCSA was my baptism of fire as a Senator from Alaska ....
 It didn't occur to me that some Senators had the opportunity to ease into their jobs.
 Life in the Senate for me was fast-paced from the beginning ....
 With my experience working in the Department of the Interior and with the Statehood Act, and my faith in the determination and unity of purpose of Alaska's Native people, I believed from the beginning that a settlement could be achieved ....
 My memories of the Congressional action as ANCSA took shape aren't of a battle as much as they are of long hours of tough, hard negotiating, often two steps forward and one step back ....